-Forensic Phonetics Australia exists to raise awareness of an anomaly that affects the fairness of trials in our criminal courts on a weekly basis.
+Forensic Phonetics Australia exists to raise awareness of a legal anomaly that affects the fairness of trials in our criminal courts on a weekly basis.

-Forensic phonetics applies the findings of phonetic science to speech used as evidence in criminal trials.
+Forensic phonetics started by applying the findings of phonetic science to speech used as evidence in criminal trials.
+Now it is a science in its own right.

 How is speech used as evidence in criminal trials?